deepnetworkgmbh/generative-ai/docs/promptflow-blog.md

 # CI/CD Pipeline for Azure ML Prompt Flow App
 Jan 2024

-Azure Machine Learning prompt flow is a development tool designed to streamline the entire development cycle of AI applications powered by Large Language Models (LLMs).
+Azure Machine Learning prompt flow (PF) is a development tool designed to streamline the entire development cycle of AI applications powered by Large Language Models (LLMs).

-With Azure Machine Learning prompt flow, you'll be able to:
+With prompt flow, you'll be able to:
 * Create executable flows that link LLMs, prompts, and Python tools through a visualized graph.
 * Create prompt variants and evaluate their performance through large-scale testing.
-* Deploy a real-time endpoint that unlocks the full power of LLMs for your application.
+* Deploy a real-time endpoint that allows to serve the flow as a service.

-However, during Prompt Flow Application development you need to do several repeated tasks such as Testing, Deployment etc.
+However, during Prompt Flow Application development you need to do several repeated tasks such as testing, and deployment.
-We decided to create create CI/CD Pipeline for that process by using MLOps Principle.
+We decided to encapsulate those tasks in a CI/CD pipeline using MLOps principles.
-After changing your model (LLM Prompts, Scripts etc.), your model/app will be tested automatically and deployed to the endpoint in Azure ML if tests are passed.
+After modifying the prompt flow model (LLM prompts, scripts etc.), it is tested automatically.
+If the tests are successful, it is then deployed to the endpoint in Azure ML.
-Project used GitHub Actions for CI/CD Pipeline.
+We have used GitHub Actions for the CI/CD Pipeline.

-In this document, we created a CI/CD Pipeline for Azure Prompt Flow with GitHub Actions.
-There are 2 Jobs in the Pipeline:
+There are 2 jobs in the Pipeline:
-* Evaluation
+* Evaluation of the PF model
-* Deployment
+* Deployment PF model to endpoint

 Steps which are done during **Evaluation** are:
 * Initial Setup (Installing Requirements and Azure Login)